Shengtai: Daoist Internal Alchemy

 Lastly, the embryo is related to the Inner Alchemy practice of Taixi (embryonic breathing) (胎息), which denotes breathing like a child in the womb.
-Daoists have developed various methods of embryonic breathing but most of them share the fundamental idea that breath nourishes the body by circulating through its vital centers (Darga 2008: 884).
-To "breathe like an embryo" refers to a manner of respiration that does not involve the nose or the mouth but rather the pores of the skin.
+Daoists have developed various methods of embryonic breathing but most of them share the fundamental idea that breath nourishes the body by circulating through its vital centers.> To "breathe like an embryo" refers to a manner of respiration that does not involve the nose or the mouth but rather the pores of the skin.
 This expression may also denote the sensations experienced by adepts of something expanding and contracting, or "breathing" somewhere inside their bodies.
-(Despeux 2016: 163).

 The Chinese Buddhist concept of the shengtai "embryo of sagehood" originated in medieval China as a trope describing the complex bodhisattva path invented in the apocryphal Humane King Sutra.
 This doctrine was differentiated from the better known and linguistically similar Indian Buddhist tathāgatagarbha ("embryo of the Buddha") concept that came to be equated with buddha-nature in China.
 The embryo of sagehood implies the "need not only to see one's inherent buddha-nature but also to nurture a buddhahood that has to be conceived, gestated, and birthed."
 In Chan Buddhism, nurturing the embryo of sagehood became a metaphor for a liminal period of idealized mountain and forest reclusion undertaken by enlightened masters who were still awaiting appointment to an abbacy.
-Daoist inner alchemists combined early Shangqing School sacred embryology with contemporaneous Chinese Buddhist conceptions about the sacred embryo, resulting in a belief that a practitioner could conceive, gestate, and give birth to a supernatural body (Buckelew 2018: 409).
+Daoist inner alchemists combined early Shangqing School sacred embryology with contemporaneous Chinese Buddhist conceptions about the sacred embryo, resulting in a belief that a practitioner could conceive, gestate, and give birth to a supernatural body.